Uvacoder/uvacodernotes10b/docs/linux/linux.md

 - `shred` - overwrite the specified file(s) repeatedly, in order to make it harder for even very expensive hardware probing to recover the data.
 - `mount` - mount a filesystem.
 - `clear` - clear the terminal screen.
+- `locate` - find files by name.
+- `updatedb` - creates or updates a database used by locate.
+- `find` - search for files in a directory hierarchy.
+- `file` - determine file type.

 ### System Monitoring
 - `ps` - report a snapshot of the current processes.
   - `ps aux | grep nginx` - search for 'nginx' in ps output.
 - `htop` - interactive process viewer.